startupjs/startupjs/README.md

 ## Contributing & Troubleshooting

-If you have any problem, search for the issues in this repository.
-If you don't find anything, you can raise an issue [here](https://github.com/dmapper/startupjs/issues).
+If you have any questions or want to request a feature, please look wether a similar issue already existis in this repo, otherwise feel free to file a new one.

+If you want to contribute, feel free to send your PRs, we will review them and provide our feedback on a short notice.

 ## Licence